BMMRO-tech/BMMRO/architectural-decision-records/2023-07-10_self_managed_dropdowns.md

 # Final Decision

-We decided to go with Option 1, it struck a good balance of offline access and availability to the app with time taken to implement.
+We decided to go with Option 1, it struck a good balance of offline access and availability to the app with time taken to implement due to the short length of the project.
 The list of projects will be stored in the firestore database.
-The values will be read from the Firestore database, and the projects will be added to and deleted from the database directly.
+The values will be read from the Firestore database, and the projects will be added to and deleted from the database directly by the client.

-Pros:
-- This is the quickest solution given the timelines.
-- The querying of the database can be reused from the rest of the project and there is no need to reinvent the wheel.
-- The data will be fetched dynamically, so any changes made to the database will reflect right away on the app.
-- Flexibility to BMMRO to change the list whenever they want to.

-Cons:
-- The maintenance of the list is still a bit cumbersome and it is never recommended to make direct changes on the database.

-# Implementation
-- We created a new collection of projects (`project`) in the Firestore database, importing the existing data from the MS access database.
-- We removed old hardcoded list of projects (`project.js`).
-We don't need a local copy of projects for offline use thanks to offline support detailed in [README.md](../app/README.md)
-- We changed the code in `EncounterForm.jsx` to pull the project list data from Firestore.
-(This is detailed in the commits linked to Stories #454, #428 and #456)